A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

  - **Creatures:**
     - [Kibb PDF](./Statblocks/Kibb.pdf)
   ![Kibb PNG](./Statblocks/Kibb.png)
-    - Kibb is obviously intelligent and unnaturally friendly towards any rescuers, and for example provides flanking bonuses.
+    - Kibb is obviously intelligent and unnaturally friendly towards any rescuers, and, for example, provides flanking bonuses.
     - 5x [Graul Hounds - Riding Dogs](http://2e.aonprd.com/Monsters.aspx?ID=125)
     - Note the level of the dogs is too low to be a challenge to the PCs - it is an interesting dilemma for them to fight and kill relatively harmless doggies
     - [Rukus Graul PDF](./Statblocks/RukusGraul.pdf)